itoleck/ETLSmasher/README.md

 ## Compress, remove providers and remove events after a timeframe

+- *Note: Only ETW providers that can be parsed with the TraceEvent library will be compressed or removed.

-- *Note: If the trace file does not compress, either it is already compressed or the trace has missing buffers or events.
+- *Note: If the trace file otherwise does not compress, either it is already compressed or the trace has missing buffers or events.
 Check for missing information by opening the trace in WPA.exe.

 ![Missing Buffers and Events](etlsmasher_buff_events.png)